Taaitaaiger/jlrs/README.md

 - `multi-rt`

   Enables the multithreaded runtime.
 The multithreaded runtime lets you call Julia from arbitrary threads.
 It can be combined with the `async-rt` feature to create Julia-aware thread pools.
-This feature requires Julia 1.9 or higher.

 **WARNING**: Runtime features must only be enabled by applications that embed Julia.
 Libraries must never enable a runtime feature.